State of consumer gift card preferences in 2018

 - Employee gift card incentives are also extremely popular among employees across generations.
 Consumers surveyed reported that gift card rewards from employers are comparable in popularity to cash rewards.
 Sixty-nine percent of employees would like to receive a gift card as a reward from an employer, compared to the 73 percent that would prefer a cash incentive.

-more on: customer analysis
+channels: customer analysis